 Starring: Billy West, Katey Sagal, John DiMaggio, Tress MacNeille, Maurice LaMarche, Phil LaMarr, Lauren Tom, David Herman, Frank Welker

-Accidentally frozen, pizza-deliverer Fry wakes up 1,000 years in the future.
-He is taken in by his sole descendant, an elderly and addled scientist who owns a small cargo delivery service.
+Synopsis: Accidentally frozen, delivery boy Fry wakes up 1,000 years in the future and joins a small interplanetary cargo service.

 2. The Orville